Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ## Periodic re-authorization ## {#CPS-PeriodReauth}

 In a live DASH presentation the rights of the user can be different for different programs included in the presentation.
-This chapter describes recommended mechanisms for enforcing rights to be re-evaluated at program boundaries.
+This chapter describes recommended mechanisms for forcing rights to be re-evaluated at program boundaries.

 The user's level of access to content is governed by the issuance (or not) of [=licenses=] with [=content keys=] and the policy configuration carried by the [=licenses=].
-Therefore, to force the rights to be re-evaluated, the service provider needs to ensure that a new license request must be performed to continue playback across program boundaries.

 The license server is the authority on what rights are assigned to the user.
 To force re-evaluation of rights, a service must force a new license request to be made.
+This can be accomplished by:

+1. Defining an expiration time on the license.
-This can be accomplished by changing the [=content key=] to one that is not yet available to DASH clients, thereby triggering [[#CPS-activation-workflow|DRM system activation]] for the new [=content key=].
-Changing the [=content key=] is only possible on DASH period boundaries.
+1. Changing the [=content key=] to one that is not yet available to DASH clients, thereby triggering [[#CPS-activation-workflow|DRM system activation]] for the new [=content key=].

-Live DASH presentations SHOULD create a new period in which content is encrypted with new [=content keys=] to force re-evaluation of user's access rights.
+Not every [=DRM system=] supports real-time license expiration - some widely used implementations only check license validity at activation time.
+Therefore the latter option is a more universally applicable method to force re-evaluation of access rights.
+As changing the [=content key=] is only possible on DASH period boundaries, live DASH presentations SHOULD create a new period in which content is encrypted with new [=content keys=] to force re-evaluation of user's access rights.

 Note: Changing the [=content keys=] does not increase the cryptographic security of content protection.
 The term *periodic re-authorization* is therefore used here instead of *key rotation*, to maintain focus on the goal and not the mechanism.

-### Controlling access rights with a key hierarchy ### {#CPS-KeyHierarchy}
+## Controlling access rights with a key hierarchy ## {#CPS-KeyHierarchy}

 Using a key hierarchy allows a single [=content key=] to selectively unlock only a subset of a DASH presentation and apply license policy updates without the need to perform license requests at every program boundary.
 This mechanism is a specialization of periodic re-authorization for scenarios where license requests at program boundaries are not always desirable or possible.